Back to Blog

 3. Practice Out Loud

 Scripts feel awkward until you've said them dozens of times.
-Practice with:
+Rehearse with:

 The 100-Call Rule

 It takes about 100 cold calls before a new script feels natural.
-Don't give up on a script after 10 calls — give it time to work.
+Don't give up after 10 calls.
+Give it time to work.

 Common Cold Call Script Mistakes to Avoid